4PointSolutions/aem-utils/aem_cntrl/README.md

 * The `aem_cntrl` .jar (`aem_cntrl-0.0.1-SNAPSHOT.jar`)

 ### Running the installer
-After all the installation files are copied into a single directmry, To run the installer execute the following command from that directory `jbang run --java=21 aem_cntrl-0.0.1-SNAPSHOT.jar install`
+After all the installation files are copied into a single directory, To run the installer execute the following command from that directory `jbang run --java=21 aem_cntrl-0.0.1-SNAPSHOT.jar install`

 ### Oracle Java Installation
 Adobe only officially supports the Oracle Java runtime.
 If installing into a production environment